gimmins/graphql-card-game/README.md

 - How do the two clients know its their turn
 - How the code may be organized
 - How the cards should appear in the UX

-# Starting point

-In order to get started, we have created a "server" directory with a basic Node + GraphQL server setup.
-And then we have a a "webclient" directory with a basic React app setup for web and a "mobileclient" directory with basic Expo + React-Native setup for mobile.
-You will most likely spend most of your time in the files that begin with CardDealer, but feel free to take a look and/or modify the rest of the skeleton code.

-# Deliverables

-Once finished:

-- Commit your code to this repository (commit directly, no need to send a Pull Request)
-- Schedule time with us to go over your approach afterwards: https://calendly.com/hamzaaftab/pl-intro